Seeed-Studio/GPRS_SIM900/README.md

 + GPRS_LoopHandle —— answer the call & read the message.
 + GPRS_SMSread —— another way to read a message.
 + GPRS_TCPConnection —— build a TCP connection and read the content from the specified website.
++ GRPS_HTTP_GET —— issue a HTTP GET request using native HTTP support of module

 ----